peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getParameters
     public final Map<String,String> getParameters() Gets a list of the parameter names contained in this media type object and their values.
-Each parameter name will be in lowercase; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").
+Each parameter name will be in lower case; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").